datacommonsorg/docsite/api/sheets/places_in.md

 # Retrieving Places Contained Within Another Place

-The `=DCPLACESIN(dcids, placeType)` formula returns lists of child places from a list of parent [Place](https://datacommons.org/browser/Place) [DCIDs](https://docs.datacommons.org/glossary.html), such as [State](https://datacommons.org/browser/State), [Country](https://datacommons.org/browser/Country), and so on.
-It only returns children with a place type that matches the `placeType` parameter.
+The `=DCPLACESIN(dcids, placeType)` formula returns lists of child places from a list of parent [Place](https://datacommons.org/browser/Place) [DCIDs](https://docs.datacommons.org/glossary.html#dcid).
+It only returns children with a place type that matches the `placeType` parameter, such as [State](https://datacommons.org/browser/State), [Country](https://datacommons.org/browser/Country), and so on.

 > **Note**
 >
 > Be sure to follow the instructions for [Installing and Enabling the Sheets Add-On](/api/sheets/) before using this formula.

-## Formula {#formula}
+## Formula

 ```
 =DCPLACESIN(dcids, placeType)
 ```

-## Required Arguments {#required-arguments}
+## Required Arguments

-* `dcids`: A list of (parent) `Place` nodes, identified by their DCIDs.
+* `dcids`: A list of parent `Place` nodes, identified by their DCIDs.
-* `placeType`: The type of the contained (child) `Place` nodes to filter by.
+* `placeType`: The type of the contained child `Place` nodes to filter by.
 For example,`City` and `County`are contained within `State`.
 For a full list of available types, see [the Data Commons graph browser entry for Place](https://datacommons.org/browser/Place).

 ## Returns

-Lists of child places from a list of parent [Place](https://datacommons.org/browser/Place) [DCIDs](https://docs.datacommons.org/glossary.html), such as [State](https://datacommons.org/browser/State), [Country](https://datacommons.org/browser/Country), and so on.
-Returns a list of child places of the specified place dcids, of the specified place type.
+Lists of child places from a list of parent [Place](https://datacommons.org/browser/Place) [DCIDs](https://docs.datacommons.org/glossary.html#dcid).
+Returns a list of child places of the specified place DCIDs, of the specified place type.

 > **Note**:
 > It’s best to minimize the number of function calls to `=DCPLACESIN(dcids, placeType)` by using a single call to get the names for a column of nodes.
 This is because a spreadsheet will make one call to a Google server [*per custom function call*](https://developers.google.com/apps-script/guides/sheets/functions#optimization).
-If your sheet contains many thousands of separate calls to `=DCPLACESIN(dcids, placeType)` you can expect it to be slow and return with errors.
+If your sheet contains many separate calls to `=DCPLACESIN(dcids, placeType)` you can expect it to be slow and return with errors.

 ## Examples

-This section contains examples of using the `=DCPLACESIN(dcids, placeType)` formula to return lists of child places from a list of parent [Place](https://datacommons.org/browser/Place) [DCIDs](/glossary.html), such as [State](https://datacommons.org/browser/State), [Country](https://datacommons.org/browser/Country), and so.
+This section contains examples of using the `=DCPLACESIN(dcids, placeType)` formula.

 ### Example 1: Retrieve a List of Counties in Delaware

 To retrieve a list of counties in Delaware, perform the following steps:

 1. Place your cursor in the cell where you want to add the DCID for Delaware.
-In this case, cell A1.
+In this case, cell A2.
 2. Enter the Delaware DCID of “geoId/10”.
-3. In cell B1, enter `DCGETNAME(A1)` to retrieve Delaware's name from the DCID in cell A1.
+3. (Optional) In cell B2, enter `DCGETNAME(A2)` to retrieve Delaware's name from the DCID in cell A2.
-4. Move to the cell C3 and enter the formula `=DCPLACESIN(A1, "County")` to retrieve the county names and press **Enter**.
+4. Move to the cell C3 and enter the formula `=DCPLACESIN(A2, "County")` to retrieve the county names.
 The DCIDs for the three Delaware counties populate column C.
-5. Retrieve the Delaware county names by entering the formula `=DCGETNAME(C1:C3)` into cell D1.
+5. Retrieve the Delaware county names by entering the formula `=DCGETNAME(C2:C4)` into cell D2.

 ![Retrieving a List of Counties in Delaware](/assets/images/sheets/sheets_places_in_counties_in_delaware.png)